Viola Ford Fletcher, oldest survivor of Tulsa Race Massacre, dies at age 111

 "Mother Fletcher carried 111 years of truth, resilience, and grace and was a reminder of how far we've come and how far we must still go," he said.
 "She never stopped advocating for justice for the survivors and descendants of the 1921 Tulsa Race Massacre, and I hope we all can carry forward her legacy with the courage and conviction she modeled every day of her life."

-Fletcher, a grandmother of six, told CBS News in a 2021 interview that she thought about the massacre every day.
+Fletcher, a grandmother of six who had been living in North Texas, told CBS News in a 2021 interview that she thought about the massacre every day.

 "It will be something I'll never forget," she said.